-Smoked Salt and Thyme Brown and Serve Rolls are easy to make and so full of flavor.
-A favorite make ahead rolls recipe!
+Brown and Serve Rolls are easy to make and so full of flavor.
+A favorite make-ahead yeast roll recipe!

 When I first started baking, I was so intimidated by baking yeast breads.
 Since then, my bread baking skills have definitely improved, but I still lean toward the simpler yeast bread recipes.
 With less work required, I’m far more likely to make homemade bread than if I were using a complicated recipe.

 That brings us to these brown and serve rolls.
 Of course, the very best thing about brown and serve rolls is that you can partially bake the rolls in advance, and then they just need a brief oven stint when you’re ready to serve them.

 These yeast rolls are the perfect make-ahead dinner bread for holidays and other occasions when you want to do as much in advance as possible.
 They’re also great for having in your freezer when you want a few rolls to go with your no-occasion meal.

 Scroll down to the recipe card at the bottom of this post for ingredient quantities and full instructions.
 Here are some notes about the ingredients you’ll need to make these brown and serve rolls.

 - All-purpose flour – Measure by weight or use the spoon and sweep method for the best results.
 Learn more: How to Measure Flour

 - Instant yeast – This type of yeast works faster than active dry yeast, simplifying and expediting the bread making process.
 You may see this type of yeast labeled as rapid rise or quick rise.

 - Salt – You can use regular table salt, kosher salt, or a flaky sea salt.

 - Butter – There’s butter in the dough, and you can also brush the freshly baked rolls with more butter if you like.